Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 <img class="centered post-img" srcset="/assets/img/articles/dynamic-type/examples/switcher.png" alt="Dynamic Type UI example">

 The last one - the most confusing.
-Recently discovered the differences in different iOS versions and no ideas either it's a bug in iOS 12 or just a regression in iOS 13.
+Recently I discovered the differences in iOS versions and no ideas either it's a bug in iOS 12 or just a regression in iOS 13.
 Or maybe just the awareness of better readability, who knows.
 I've tried to find an explanation for this behavior with no luck.
 So if you have information about this - please, [tell me](/contact).

 <hr>

-## It's time to dive into the practice!
+## It's time to dive into practice!

-I won't show step by step tutorial of implementing Dynamic Type in your app, but I'm going to cover some hacks and tips for simplifying this process.
+I'm not going to show a step by step tutorial of how to implement Dynamic Type in your app.
+But I want to cover some hacks and tips for simplifying this process.
 If it's really your first meeting with this topic I highly recommend to get familiar with [this small article](https://developer.apple.com/documentation/uikit/uifont/scaling_fonts_automatically) at first.

--  As I said before, primarily is a collecting statistics - you need the [preferredContentSizeCategory](https://developer.apple.com/documentation/uikit/uiapplication/1623048-preferredcontentsizecategory):
+-  Even you know the general statistics about different text sizes, it's a good tone to collect it by yourself as well.
+Just log the [Content Size Category](https://developer.apple.com/documentation/uikit/uiapplication/1623048-preferredcontentsizecategory) in your metrics service and see results after few weeks.

 > ~~~swift
 UIApplication.shared.preferredContentSizeCategory
 ~~~

+> With this info it's enough easy to "sell" it to your managers and start adopting it.

 - [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) were introduced during WWDC 2019 and it's a huge gift for us!
 Over 2,400 consistent, highly configurable symbols.
 Apple designed SF Symbols to integrate seamlessly with the San Francisco system font, so the symbols automatically ensure optical vertical alignment with text in all weights and sizes.